-The Tyler School of Art and Architecture and Art’s Sculpture programs push students to grow as artists, critical thinkers and problem solvers by encouraging experimentation with media, interdisciplinary projects and public art to ignite social change.
+The Tyler School of Art and Architecture's Sculpture programs push students to grow as artists, critical thinkers and problem solvers by encouraging experimentation with media, interdisciplinary projects and public art to ignite social change.

 Under the personal mentorship of faculty and with access to state-of-the-art facilities, students who join Tyler’s warm, collaborative Sculpture community develop technical proficiency and gain practical knowledge of technology, including robotics, digital fabrication, video editing, woodworking, metalworking and more.
 Tyler’s home base at Temple, a large, public research university in Philadelphia, offers opportunities for immersion in a vibrant art scene at the intersection of art and social practice.